-Definition: The time base generator is the special type of an electronic generator which is used to generate the high-frequency sawtooth waves.
+Definition: The generator which is used for generating the linear variable voltage concerning time is known as the time base generator.
 These waves are used in cathode ray tube for deflecting the beam in a horizontal direction.
 The time base generator is also used in a radar system for determining the range of the target.

-The oscilloscope has generally used a waveform that varies with the time.
-For accurately reproducing the waveform it must have a constant horizontal velocity.
-The beam velocity operates with the deflecting voltage which is increased linearly with the time.
+The oscilloscope uses a waveform that varies with the time.
+For accurately reproducing the waveform, it must have a constant horizontal velocity.
+The velocity operates with the deflecting voltage increases linearly with the time.
 The voltage having such characteristic is called ramp voltage.
-If the voltage decreases rapidly to zero with the waveform repeatedly reproduced as shown in the figure the pattern is generally called a sawtooth waveform.
+The sawtooth waveform produces when the waveform rapidly tends to zero.

 Time Base Generator Circuit